-Our manufacturing and assembly operations are conducted in China, Thailand, Hong Kong, and Taiwan by manufacturing contractors, and we have other operations in Hong Kong, Japan, Taiwan, China, and the United Kingdom.
+Our manufacturing and assembly operations are conducted in China, Thailand, Hong Kong, and Taiwan by manufacturing contractors.
+We have sales and logistics operations in Hong Kong, sales support operations in Japan, Taiwan, and China, and research and development activities in the United Kingdom.
 These international operations expose us to various economic, political, and other risks that could adversely affect our operations and operating results, including the following:

-- · difficulties and costs of staffing and managing a multi-national organization, - · unexpected changes in regulatory requirements, - · differing labor regulations, - · potentially adverse tax consequences, - · tariffs and duties and other trade barrier restrictions, - possible employee turnover or labor unrest,
+- · difficulties and costs of staffing and managing a multi-national organization, - unexpected changes in regulatory requirements, - differing labor regulations, - · potentially adverse tax consequences, - · tariffs and duties and other trade barrier restrictions, - · possible employee turnover or labor unrest,

-- · greater difficulty in collecting accounts receivable, - · the burdens and costs of compliance with a variety of foreign laws, - · potentially reduced protection for intellectual property rights, and - political or economic instability in certain parts of the world.
+- · greater difficulty in collecting accounts receivable, - the burdens and costs of compliance with a variety of foreign laws, - · potentially reduced protection for intellectual property rights, and - political or economic instability in certain parts of the world.